padiketeku/EnvMonMod/EMM-Prac-9-Urban Sprawl Detection.md

 Map.addLayer(image_logRatio,null, 'image_logRatio')
 ```

 The figure below is the result of the ratio and log transformed change maps.
 Bright pixels in the log transformed image represent the new developed homes and offices.
+Throsby and Moncrieff are the new urbanised suburbs.